mrdominguez/cloudera-manager-cli/README.md

 VERSION: 2.0

-BUGS: Please report bugs through GitHub or to <marianodominguez@hotmail.com>
+BUGS: Please report bugs to <marianodominguez@hotmail.com>

 The Cloudera Manager CLI (`cmcli.pl`) is a utility that facilitates cluster managament and automation from the command-line thought the Cloudera Manager REST API.